 Some may say that Microsoft Excel is the seasoned professional and Google Sheets is the new kid on the block.
-But when you do a Google Sheets vs Excel comparison, both the tools give each other a tough competition.
+But when you do a Google Sheets vs Excel comparison, these two spreadsheet programs give each other a tough competition.

 This can only mean one thing for you: confusion.

 The battle is as intense as dogs 🐶 vs. 🐱 cats.

 Google Sheets vs. Microsoft Excel

 If you look closely, both Google Sheets and Excel are just striving to be the other.

 That means they’re very similar on several fronts.

 However, in terms of core features, there are some key differences: